Adwords with Unknown Budgets and Beyond: Conclusion

 \section{Conclusion}

-Motivated by the possibility of using cross-campaign information to make real-time (automated) budget distribution, we considered the classic Adwords setting with unknown budgets.
-We showed that a natural generalization of Perturbed Greedy algorithm, that computes random bid prices for resources without using budget information, is 0.522 competitive.
+We considered the classic Adwords setting with unknown budgets and showed that a natural generalization of Perturbed Greedy algorithm, that computes random bid prices for resources without using budget information, is 0.522 competitive.
 This is the first result that improves on the guarantee of 0.5 obtained by the greedy algorithm.
 To show the result, first, we analyze the fractional version of the algorithm using recent innovations in analysis of online matching algorithms, alongside various novel structural insights.
-Then, we relate the performance of the fractional algorithm on a budget augmented instance with the integral algorithm on the original instance.
+We also showed that no deterministic algorithm can do better than greedy and also gave an upper bound of 0.624 on our randomized algorithm (and observed a stronger upper bound 0f 0.604 in simulations).
+Finally, we demonstrated the usefulness of budget oblivious algorithms for online resource allocation in a variety of applications.
+An immediate open question from our work is to find out the best possible competitive ratio guarantee for the Adwords problem with unknown budgets.